crazzfeng/sendcloud-docs/docs/Analysis/statistics.md

       </td>

       <td>
-        The number of recipients who clicked a specific link in the email is counted, and one link in an email only counts once.
+        Number of recipients who clicked a specific link in the email.
+Each link in an email is counted only once per recipient.
-        Ratio=Unique Click/Delivered
+        Ratio = Unique Click/Delivered.
       </td>
     </tr>